Savannah Prez Showcases Bubbly Backside In Tight Jeans & Booties

 Sun: Hi ☀️ Sav: Oh wait .. is it ok to put on a bikini yet?
 Or lemme just put on a croptop even when it’s 14 degees outside..???? ????????♀️ Since we all in quarantine here the weather has been sooooo lovely thanks god for bringing us some positive vibes during these dark times. ????????

-It has not taken long for the bikini model’s followers to rave over the sexy post, giving it well over 20,000 likes and 200 comments in less than 24 hours.
-Some Instagrammers commented on the post to gush over her figure while countless others asked where she got different pieces from her outfit.
+It did not take long for the bikini model’s followers to rave over the sexy post, giving it well over 20,000 likes and 200 comments in less than 24 hours.
+Some Instagrammers commented on the post to gush over her figure while countless others asked where she got different pieces of her outfit.

 “You look stunning,” one follower raved, adding a single heart-eye and flame emoji.